-The described alert processing design relies on the "living" Level 1 database that contains the objects and sources detected on difference images.
-At the very least33, this database will have tables of DIASources, DIAObjects, and SSObjects, populated in the course of nightly and daily difference image and Solar System object processing34.
+The described alert processing design relies on the "living" Prompt Products database that contains the objects and sources detected on difference images.
+At the very least33, this database will have tables of DIASources, DIAObjects, and SSObjects, populated in the course of nightly and daily difference image and Solar System object association processing34.
 As these get updated and added to, their updated contents becomes visible (query-able) to users within 24 hours of the corresponding observation times.
 In the case of SSObjects, this means 24 hours after orbits have been determined or updated.

-DMS-REQ-0269 DMS-REQ-0271 DMS-REQ-0273 L1PublicT
+DMS-REQ-0269 DMS-REQ-0271 DMS-REQ-0273

+L1PublicT

-This database is only loosely coupled to the Level 2 database.
-All of the coupling is through positional matches between the DIAObjects entries in the Level 1 database and the Objects in the Level 2 database database.
+This database is only loosely coupled to the Data Release database.
+All of the coupling is through positional matches between the DIAObjects entries in the Prompt Products database and the Objects in the Data Release databasedatabase.
 There is no direct DIASource-to-Object match: in general, a time-domain object is not necessarily the same astrophysical object as a static-sky object, even if the two are positionally coincident (eg. an asteroid overlapping a galaxy).
-Therefore, adopted data model emphasizes that having a DIASource be positionally coincident with an Object does not imply it is physically related to it.
-Absent other information, the least presumptuous data model relationship is one of positional association, not physical identity.